Etaiva/AI-Research/README.md

 ## Repository Structure

-The repository is organized into training folders corresponding to different learning paths and technologies:
+The repository is organized so that as I encounter material I share or save it to this repository.
+As I encounter good training mixed in with other material I will keep it in this repository to keep track of  to different learning paths and technologies:.
-├── Python_Training/
-  ├── Lesson1_Basics.md
-  ├── Lesson2_Data_Science.md
-  │ └── ... # Additional Python lessons and tutorials
-├── Microsoft_AI/
-  ├── Module1_Intro.md
-  │ └── Module2_Advanced.md
-├── IBM_Training/ # Upcoming materials for IBM training certifications
-├── AWS_Training/ # Upcoming materials for AWS training certifications

 ## Resources